gitkraken/vscode-gitlens/README.md

 |`gitlens.blame.highlight.locations`|Specifies where the associated line highlights will be shown<br />`gutter` - adds a gutter glyph<br />`line` - adds a full-line highlight background color<br />`overview` - adds a decoration to the overview ruler (scroll bar)
 |`gitlens.blame.ignoreWhitespace`|Specifies whether to ignore whitespace when comparing revisions during blame operations
 |`gitlens.blame.separateLines`|Specifies whether gutter blame annotations will have line separators
-|`gitlens.blame.toggleMode`|Specifies how the gutter blame annotations will be toggled<br />`file` - toggle each file individually<br />`window` - toggle the window, i.e. all files at once
+|`gitlens.blame.toggleMode`|Specifies how the gutter blame annotations will be toggled<br />`file` - toggles each file individually<br />`window` - toggles the window, i.e. all files at once

 ### Gutter Heatmap Settings

 |Name | Description
 |-----|------------
 |`gitlens.heatmap.ageThreshold`|Specifies the age of the most recent change (in days) after which the gutter heatmap annotations will be cold rather than hot (i.e. will use `gitlens.heatmap.coldColor` instead of `gitlens.heatmap.hotColor`)
-|`gitlens.heatmap.coldColor`|Specifies the base color of the gutter heatmap annotations when the most recent change is older (cold) than the `gitlens.heatmap.ageThreshold` setting
+|`gitlens.heatmap.coldColor`|Specifies the base color of the gutter heatmap annotations when the most recent change is older (cold) than the `gitlens.heatmap.ageThreshold` value
-|`gitlens.heatmap.hotColor`|Specifies the base color of the gutter heatmap annotations when the most recent change is newer (hot) than the `gitlens.heatmap.ageThreshold` setting
+|`gitlens.heatmap.hotColor`|Specifies the base color of the gutter heatmap annotations when the most recent change is newer (hot) than the `gitlens.heatmap.ageThreshold` value
-|`gitlens.heatmap.toggleMode`|Specifies how the gutter heatmap annotations will be toggled<br />`file` - toggle each file individually<br />`window` - toggle the window, i.e. all files at once
+|`gitlens.heatmap.toggleMode`|Specifies how the gutter heatmap annotations will be toggled<br />`file` - toggles each file individually<br />`window` - toggles the window, i.e. all files at once

 ### Hover Settings